- > When will the new Mac Pro be released?

 It's not the first time that Mac Pro customers have had to wait a long time for an update to what is supposed to be the ultimate Mac.
 Prior to the launch of the redesigned Mac Pro back in 2013 customers had been waiting since 2006 for the update, and customers in Europe couldn't even buy the older Mac Pro at that point because it no longer complied with EU regulations.
 The old version of the Mac Pro was banned in Europe because it didn't comply with EU safety laws.

-Then, just to make matters worse, when Apple launches the redesigned Mac Pro back in 2013 it was plagued by delays in availability.
+Then, just to make matters worse, when Apple launched the redesigned Mac Pro back in 2013 it was plagued by delays in availability.
 Apple first unveiled the Intel Xeon (Ivy Bridge-E) Mac Pro at WWDC in June 2013, but the unit didn't actually start shipping until December that year.
 In fact, for most shoppers the supply of Mac Pro was so constrained that they didn't receive their new Mac until 2014 - in some cases not until February, or March, or in a few cases April.

 Will the 2018 Mac Pro have a new design?